 Energy Provider Transforms Applications Through Hybrid Cloud Platform and DevOps Principles

-The energy provider's goal was to retire the DataPower stack by hosting its services on a hybrid cloud platform.
-To achieve this, it needed to establish modern DevOps principles, including implementing a robust Continuous Integration/Continuous Deployment (CI/CD) platform and creating a dedicated support team.
+The energy provider's goal was to retire the DataPower stack by hosting its services on a new hybrid cloud platform.
+To achieve this, it needed to establish modern DevOps principles, including implementing a robust continuous integration/continuous deployment (CI/CD) platform and creating a dedicated support team.
 This would enable the provider to incrementally transform and deploy its existing applications to the new cloud platform.
 It'd also position the provider to use modern application development techniques and best practices moving forward.

-The energy provider turned to WWT and VMware to assess and identify the best solution for its needs and handle implementation.
+The energy provider turned to WWT and VMware to assess and identify the best solution for its needs before handling implementation.

 Aligning application platforms with cloud-native goals

 For the CI/CD platform, WWT recommended Concourse to automate deployments due to its low learning curve and relative speed of deployment.
-Both Concourse and TAS allowed the energy provider to reuse its existing XML/XSLT for services with minimal changes, reduce the impact on applications consuming the responses and leave the smallest footprint possible on end users' applications.
+Both Concourse and TAS enabled the energy provider to reuse its existing XML/XSLT data standards for services with minimal changes, reduce the impact on applications consuming the responses, and leave the smallest footprint possible on end users' applications.